Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Live Oak, Texas, can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information to help you understand the process, protect your rights, and navigate the challenges ahead.
+Being arrested for Driving Under the Influence (DUI) in Live Oak County, Texas, can be a challenging experience.
+The Live Oak County Sheriff's Department, located at 200 Larry R Busby Dr, George West, TX 78022, is a primary arresting agency for DUIs in the county.
+This guide provides immediate, practical information to help you understand the process, protect your rights, and navigate the challenges ahead.
 We'll cover everything from what happens right after the arrest to critical deadlines and resources available to you.
 This information is for guidance only and you should contact an attorney as soon as possible.

 The hours immediately following a DUI arrest are crucial.
 Understanding the timeline will help you prepare and react appropriately.